 Each concert represents the triumphant conclusion of an intensive phase of rehearsal.
 An experienced team of voice coaches and singing instructors set high pedagogical standards for interacting with the young singers.
 The focus is not on being able to offer fully trained singers a stage to show their abilities.
 The program is intentionally oriented toward “diamonds in the rough” and talent that is cultivated here comprehensively.
 The team functions as artistic advisers to the young singers, shows them vocal tricks and provides them with extensive professional training – for both their individual voices and in choir rehearsals.

-Unlike the nationwide castings for short-lived pop starlets, continuity and circumspection in the development of musical skills is a top priority.
-This is already demonstrated during the auditions.
-Candidates who are not selected are not laughed at or humiliated as they are in the entertainment industry; they are given advice and suggestions to help them continue on with their musical ambitions.
-And those who just barely miss the mark are encouraged to continue their vocal training and come again next year.
+Continuity and using a gentle touch in the cultivation of musical skills are the top priorities of Audi ArtExperience.
+This is demonstrated during the auditions for the Audi Youth Choir Academy.
+Even candidates who are not selected are given advice and suggestions to help them continue on with their musical ambitions.
+Those who just miss the mark are encouraged to continue their vocal training and try again next year.
 The selection of featured works is targeted to the participant’s level of vocal and musical development.
-The object is never to “burn” someone on the stage.

 This fulfills the public side of the mission: Audi initiated the project to add to cultural programs to public audiences, not to compete with what already exists.
 In this way, the Youth Choir Academy contributes to society’s musical future.